Astro Framework Guide

 cd <your project directory>

-To deploy your project to Atlas, it will need to be available on GitHub.
+To deploy your project to Atlas, it will need to be available on a remote GitHub, Bitbucket or GitLab repository.
 The Astro installation process lets to initialize a local repository for the project.

-Create a new remote repository at repo.new, and then run the following commands to initalize and configure your local and remote repositories:
+Create a new remote repository, and then run the following commands to initalize and configure your local and remote repositories:

 Build Details

-To commit these changes to GitHub, run the following commands:
+To commit these changes to your repository, run the following commands:

 # Stage all changed files$ git add -A# Commit the files to the current branch$ git commit -m "update build and start"# Push changes to remote repository$ git push -u origin main